 Publications:

-6. Non-Standard Errors, The Journal of Finance, forthcoming (with many, many coauthors — the credit should rightfully go to the team of coordinators)
+6. Nonstandard Errors (2024), The Journal of Finance, 79 (June), 2339-2390, with many coauthors — the credit should rightfully go to the team of coordinators)

 5. Better Kept in the Dark?
 Portfolio Disclosure and Agency Problems in Mutual Funds (2022), Journal of Financial and Quantitative Analysis 57 (June), 1529-1563 (with Jarrad Harford and Buhui Qiu)